 But when it comes to customized house plans and house designs, we are often at a loss as to where to approach.
 One often takes the help and assistance of engineers and contractors to design our homes.
 This is not right because when it comes to designing new homes, the role of architects is something that is extremely important.
 They are the backbone as far as designing new homes, apartments, or even offices and commercial establishments is concerned.

 There is a big difference while designing house plans between Architects and Engineers/contractors.

 While the latter gives shape to something that has already been conceived and planned, as far as architects are concerned, their main job is to give shape to the entire design and other concepts as far as the new structure is concerned.

 They are the one who gives birth to the external and internal design of a home.
-At the same time, there could be many engineers and contractors who might claim that they can do this job when it comes to actual implementation on the ground they would be found wanting.
+At the same time, many engineers and contractors might claim that they can do this job when it comes to actual implementation on the ground they would be found wanting.

 Building functionally should be considered while designing House designs:

 We help you in creating indoor spaces that are not only functional but also very good-looking and pleasing from the aesthetic point of view.
 We create Modern House designs in Bangalore and also implement the same.
-We take into account the various external factors like the budget the clients may have in mind, the total area that has been allocated to them, and other such factors.
+We consider the various external factors like the budget the clients may have in mind, the total area allocated to them, and other such factors.

-These are things that even the best engineers and contractors will not be able to do.
+These are things that even the best engineers and contractors cannot do.
 As home aspirants, we have to bear in mind that there is a difference between implementing ideas and giving birth to home design ideas.

 Our role is, therefore, is to propose creative ideas and making sure that engineers/ contractors follow them up and implement it on the ground.
 Hence, as customers, we should know the basic difference between the two to get the best out of them.